 4.2 Students meeting SAP but failing to make reasonable progress toward degree may be placed on Progress Deficiency by their College.
 Reasonable progress may be defined as completing courses required for the student’s major in a timely manner, maintaining the expected GPA for the major, or making timely progress toward degree completion.

 4.3 Students placed on Progress Deficiency may submit an appeal to retain their schedule and continue enrollment in the next term.
-(For information about appeals, see RUL 02.66.01 Undergraduate Readmission and Appeals)
+(For information about appeals, see RUL 02.66.01 Readmission of Former and Suspended Students)